xkronusx/friendbox/README.md

 - The binhex VPN images use `LAN_NETWORK` to build iptables rules for traffic allowed through the VPN firewall.
 If the `medianet` Docker bridge subnet is not included in `LAN_NETWORK`, Traefik's reverse proxy traffic to the container is silently dropped.
 - Fix: option 5 → VPN credentials → ensure `LAN_NETWORK` includes the Docker bridge subnet alongside your home subnet.
 The correct subnet is shown as the default when you run the VPN credentials prompt — it is detected automatically from the live `medianet` network.
 - After saving, redeploy the VPN container: option 12 → option 2 → select your VPN container

+**VPN download speeds lower than expected**
+- The `medianet` bridge uses MTU 1420 (below the Ethernet default of 1500).
+This prevents packet fragmentation through the VPN tunnel, which adds overhead when container MTU exceeds tunnel MTU.
+If you ever recreate the `medianet` network manually, the MTU setting will be lost unless the network is recreated via `docker compose down && docker compose up -d`.
+- If you suspect MTU is not applied, verify in Portainer: Networks → medianet → Options → `com.docker.network.driver.mtu` should show `1420`.

 **TeamSpeak 6 WebAuth (port 10080) not accessible**
 - Port 10080 is commented out by default.
 To enable it, edit `/opt/friendbox/docker-compose.yml` and uncomment the `10080:10080` port line and the four Traefik label lines in the `teamspeak6` service, then redeploy: option 12 → option 2 → select TeamSpeak 6